Perfect storm

 A perfect storm is a meteorological event aggravated by a rare combination of circumstances.
 The term is used by analogy to an unusually severe storm that results from a rare combination of meteorological phenomena.

+Before the early 1990s, the phrases "storm of the century" or "perfect storm" were generally used to describe unusually large or destructive storms.
+The term superstorm was employed in 1993 by the US National Weather Service to describe a Nor'easter in March of that year.
+The term is most frequently used to describe a weather pattern that is as destructive as a hurricane, but which exhibits the cold-weather patterns of a winter storm.

 Origin

 The Oxford English Dictionary has published references going back to 1718 for "perfect storm", though the earliest citations use the phrase in the sense of "absolute" or "complete", or for emphasis, as in "a perfect stranger".